Trigger Points, Mattresses & Self-Treatment Techniques

 The name “trigger point” first appeared around 1942, since touching the affected area would result in radiated pain and a reaction by the patient.
 More than one trigger point can occur at the same time and can happen anywhere on the body.

 The characteristics of the myofascial trigger point include the following:

-A small painful area of muscle tissue that’s not due to external injury, trauma, inflammation, degeneration or infection.
-Though if not treated, inflammation may occur and unlike external injuries, this is internal in nature.
+A small painful area of muscle tissue that’s not due to external injury, trauma, inflammation, degeneration, or infection.
+Though if not treated, swelling may occur, and unlike external injuries, this is internal.

 The trigger point may palpitate and continue to radiate pain in the surrounding area and sometimes elsewhere.